ssi-dk/microreact_integration/README.md

 - get_project_json
 - update_project

-In order to use the functions, these prerequisites have to be made:
+In order to use the functions, these prerequisites have to be fulfilled:

 - A running instance of Microreact which can be accessed with http(s) from the location where Python is running
-- An access token that will permit creation of projects in Microreact
+- An personal access token that will permit creation of projects in Microreact for a user

+When a user is logged into Microreact, his/her access token will be visible at <https://MICROREACT_BASE:URL/my-account/settings>.
+The calling system should have a stored copy of this token for each user.

 ### new_project